 - Your attorney will formally submit documentary evidence supporting your case, including affidavits, medical records, country condition reports, and other relevant materials.

-- Witnesses may be called to provide testimony to help your case.
+- Witnesses can provide testimony to help your case.
 They are subject to direct examination by your attorney.

 - During the cross-examination process, the ICE attorney will have the chance to question you and any witnesses.

-- The ICE attorney is entitled to present their case to challenge your eligibility for relief.
+- The ICE attorney may present their case to challenge your eligibility for relief.
 They can provide evidence and call witnesses to counter your attorney’s arguments.

 - Both attorneys can make closing arguments to summarize the main points of their cases.
-They will present reasons why you should or should not be granted relief.
+They will present reasons why the court should or should not grant you relief.

-- The judge’s decision can be made at the end of the immigration hearing in immigration court or at another scheduled hearing.
+- A judge can decide at the end of the immigration hearing in immigration court or at another scheduled hearing.

 What Happens After an Individual Hearing in Immigration Court?

 What happens after an individual hearing in immigration courts depends on the outcome of the merits hearing itself.
-If your case is denied, you can appeal the decision directly to the Board of Immigration Appeals (BIA).
-This must be done within 30 days.
+If they deny your case, you can appeal the decision directly to the Board of Immigration Appeals (BIA).
+You must submit an appeal within 30 days.

 If the judge grants the relief requested, you can proceed with the next steps for your case.
 For example, if you sought asylum, you can apply for benefits like a work authorization.
 You can eventually pursue lawful permanent resident status (a green card).